AdobeDocs/experience-platform.en/help/edge/commands/sendevent/decisionscopes.md

 >
 >You must enable **[!UICONTROL Offer Decisioning]** in datastream settings before using this variable.
 The [!UICONTROL Offer Decisioning] checkbox is in the configuration settings of the Adobe Experience Platform service in a given datastream.

-## Decision scopes in the Web SDK tag extension
+## Decision scopes using the Web SDK tag extension

 Provide the desired decision scopes in the [!UICONTROL Scopes] field within the actions of a tag rule.
 You can also provide a data element that represents an array of scopes.